drex33/azure-docs.ko-kr/articles/automation/automation-child-runbooks.md

 # Ensure that the runbook does not inherit an AzContext
 Disable-AzContextAutosave -Scope Process

-# Connect to Azure with user-assigned managed identity
+# Connect to Azure with system-assigned managed identity
-Connect-AzAccount -Identity
-$identity = Get-AzUserAssignedIdentity -ResourceGroupName <ResourceGroupName> -Name <UserAssignedManagedIdentity>
-Connect-AzAccount -Identity -AccountId $identity.ClientId
+$AzureContext = (Connect-AzAccount -Identity).context

+# set and store context
-$AzureContext = Set-AzContext -SubscriptionId ($identity.id -split "/")[2]
+$AzureContext = Set-AzContext -SubscriptionName $AzureContext.Subscription -DefaultProfile $AzureContext

 $params = @{"VMName"="MyVM";"RepeatCount"=2;"Restart"=$true}